 All fees are non- refundable and must be received in advance or at the time of the item to which they relate.
 The applicant will be responsible for all bank fees associated with an insufficient check.
 All fees are payable in US funds.

-Mandatory 5 Year Re-Certification (Re-certification Application)
+Mandatory 5 Year Re-Certification (Contact HQ for Application)

 Certification is awarded for a period of five (5) years, renewable on July 31st of the Certification Year.
 A Recertification Application shall be obtained from IAMI Headquarters, the IAMI website, or at the Annual Training Conference.
 Failure to recertify will result in the CMI being required to retake and pass the CMI examination and pay appropriate testing fees.